BLUEWATER HOCKEY LEAGUE

 Ths shall be the objective of the League Officials to present medals and championship awards on ice.
 Convenors shall be responsible to provide back-up for presentations in the absence of the League officers.

-Each team competing in the League should dress two (2) goaltenders at the start of each game.
+Each team competing in the League should dress two (2) goaltenders at the start of each game if available.

 20. PLAYING RULES